Weston

 Our Objective:

 Our goal is ambitious yet achievable - to plant 10,000 trees in the coming years.
-With your support, we can turn this vision into a reality and make a lasting impact on our town's landscape.
+With your support, we can turn

 The Invitation:

 We invite your business to join us in this noble cause.
-Inside the attached invitation pack, you will find details of how your company, whatever size can contribute, whether through funding tree and planting projects, providing land for planting or encouraging your staff to participate in volunteer days.
+Inside the attached invitation pack, you will find details of

 Canopy cover

-• Trees intercept rainwater - which reduces the risk of flooding and prevents pollutants from being washed down to the sea.
+- Trees intercept rainwater - which reduces the risk of flooding and prevents pollutants from being washed

-• The value of urban cooling provided by trees, in the UK, is estimated to be £6.1 billion.
+down to the sea. - The value of urban cooling provided by trees, in the UK, is estimated to be £6.1 billion.
 (Woodland Trust website)

-• Trees can support the local economy, because people prefer, to stay longer and more frequently visit shopping areas with trees in them.
+and green corridors. - Trees can support the local economy, because people prefer, to stay longer and more frequently visit shopping

-• The best way to increase canopy cover and sequester carbon are to protect and keep the trees, woodlands and hedgerows that we already have.
+areas with trees in them. - The best way to increase canopy cover and sequester carbon are to protect and keep the trees, woodlands and

-• The next best way is to start planting more trees, hedgerows and woodlands, wherever we can.
+hedgerows that we already have. - The next best way is to start planting more trees, hedgerows and woodlands, wherever we can.

 The group are actively promoting the growth of tree canopy cover in the town.